(November 2019) Exhibition Rules

 5. The coordinator must also ask the sponsor to complete the online account with the names of anyone helping the artist to set up and/or take down the exhibition at least one week before the start of the exhibition, as well as their vehicle registration number(s) so that they may be authorised to enter the grounds in order to unload.
 The security staff will issue a “floating” pass (badge flottant) for the artist and a visitor pass for his or her helper(s).
 These passes must be collected from the relevant entrances to the Council of Europe buildings (Allée Spach entrance for the Palais; Quai Jacoutot for the Agora) upon presentation of a passport or identity card.
 They must be handed in at the same place on leaving the building.

 6. At the latest one week before the private viewing, the coordinator must obtain a guest list from the sponsor in Excel format, with one column for the family name and one for the first name (no accents), and in alphabetical order.

 7. The coordinator must ensure that the rules for putting up and taking down the exhibition are followed and that the equipment belonging to the Arts Club is not damaged.

-8. The coordinator must ensure that the private viewing is brought to a close at the set time (7.30 p.m., to ensure that all guests have left the building before the main entrance – and the security gates in the case of the Agora building – closes at 8 p.m.)
+8. The coordinator must ensure that the private viewing is brought to a close at the set time and ensure that all guests have left the building before it closes.
+The coordinator must inform the sponsor and artist of the relevant times.